-Admission to the University is a prerequisite for admission into the nursing program and does not guarantee acceptance into the BSN Program.
-A separate application to the BSN program must be made.
+Admission to the University is a prerequisite for admission into the nursing program but does not guarantee acceptance into the BSN Program.
+All prospective BSN students must submit a separate application packet to the School of Nursing by October 15th, either in person or by mail.
 Application forms may be downloaded from the School of Nursing website or may be requested from the School of Nursing.

-Applications for the BSN Program must be mailed to: University of the Virgin Islands, School of Nursing Education BSN Program; #2 John Brewers Bay; St. Thomas, U.S Virgin Islands, 00802-9990
+Applications for the St. Thomas Campus should be addressed to: University of the Virgin Islands, School of Nursing #2 John Brewers Bay St. Thomas, U.S Virgin Islands, 00802-9990.